open-sauced/maintainer-intro-course/metrics-and-analytics.md

 To connect and track repositories, click the "+" next to "Insights" in the sidebar, then select "New Repository Insight."
 You will be redirected to a page where you can create your new Repository Insight Page.

-### Using Your Repository Insights Page
+#### Using Your Repository Insights Page

 Once you have connected your repositories, you will be redirected to your Repository Insight Page.
 Here, you will see a dashboard with an overview of the repositories and the contributors who have contributed to them.

 There are three tabs that provide you with more information on these repositories:

-#### Repositories Dashboard
+##### Repositories Dashboard

-This tab allows you to view more detailed information on each repository, including activity levels, PR overview, PR velocity, spam PRs, contributors, and activity stats over the last 30 days.
+This dashboard allows you to view more detailed information on each repository, including activity levels, PR overview, PR velocity, spam PRs, contributors, and activity stats over the last 30 days.

 ?> To learn and understand more about the data provided, see [Understanding Repository Insights Data](understanding-repo-insights.md).

 ![repositories tab](../../assets/img/repos-insights.png)

-#### Contributors
+##### Contributors Dashboard

-The "Contributors" tab allows you to view more detailed information on each contributor, including their activity levels, the number of repositories they contributed to, the date of their last contribution, their most used language, their time zone, the number of contributions, and their activity stats over the last 30 days.
+The "Contributors" dashboard allows you to view more detailed information on each contributor, including their activity levels, the number of repositories they contributed to, the date of their last contribution, their most used language, their time zone, the number of contributions, and their activity stats over the last 30 days.

 You can select and add your contributors to a [Contributor Insight Page](#contributor-insights-connecting-with-contributors) to learn more about them.

-#### Activity
+##### Activity Dashboard

-The "Activity" tab shows a graph of the last time each contributor created their PR and how many lines of code they've touched.
+The "Activity" dashboard shows a graph of the last time each contributor created their PR and how many lines of code they've touched.
 It also provides more detailed information on each contributor when you hover over their image, including their latest PRs and repositories they've contributed to.
 Clicking their image will bring you to their profile on OpenSauced.

 You can use the information in this tab to help you learn about their engagement and general interests.
 It will be helpful if you want to collaborate with them or consider recruiting a maintainer for your project.